edwardyqliu/prediction_market_trading/docs/FORMULATION.md

 # DP Formulation Overview
 ## Problem Statement

-Typically in binary options, for any given event/outcome with probability `c`, you can purchase like so:
+Typically in prediction market binary options, for any given event/outcome with probability `c`, you can purchase like so:
 - Buy 1 YES contract with price `c * (1 + buy spread)` that pays 1 if outcome occurs, 0 otherwise
 - Buy 1 NO contract with price `(1 - c) * (1 + buy spread)` that pays 0 if outcome occurs, 1 otherwise